opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 - Web Zurich December 2023
 - [Svelte London January 2024](https://www.youtube.com/watch?v=eswNQiq4T2w&t=646s)

-# Working with Translators
+# Tooling

-Paraglide JS is part of the inlang ecosystem, so it integrates nicely with all the other inlang compatible tools.
-If you are working with translators and/or designers you will find the following tools useful:
+Paraglide JS is part of the Inlang ecosystem and integrates nicely with all the other Inlang compatible tools.

+As a developer, you will love the [Sherlock IDE extension](http://localhost:4001/m/r7kp499g/app-inlang-ideExtension).

+If you are working with translators or designers you will find these tools useful:

 - [Fink](https://inlang.com/m/tdozzpar/app-inlang-finkLocalizationEditor) - An Online UI for editing translations.
 Changes made in Fink are committed to a translation branch or submitted via pull request.
 - [Parrot](https://inlang.com/m/gkrpgoir/app-parrot-figmaPlugin) - A Figma Plugin for previewing translations right in your Figma designs.
 This avoids any layout issues that might occur due to different text lengths in different languages.